Fudge Reborn

 Equipment

-Most skills require equipment to perform.
-Improvising may earn a trait that makes the job harder, but trying to do something without even basic equipment may be impossible (You can't shoot someone without a gun)
+Most skills require equipment.
+Improvising may earn a trait that makes the job harder, but trying to do something without even basic equipment may be impossible.

 If you are about to suffer a negative consequence, you may choose to break a piece of your equipment instead.
 Breaking equipment might mean the difference between a blast destroying your armor and you losing a limb.
 The equipment is ruined and unusable until it has been fixed or replaced.